deepanshs/mrinversion/docs/introduction.rst

 Objective
 ---------

+The ``mrinversion`` package solves the linear inverse problems involving Fredholm integrals of the first kind, which are often encounted in magnetic resonance.
+The package currently supports inversion of

-In ``mrinversion``, we solve for the distribution of the second-rank traceless symmetric tensor principal components, through an inversion of a pure anisotropic NMR spectrum.
+- pure shielding anisotropic NMR lineshape into a distribution of the second-rank traceless symmetric shielding tensor principal components, and
+- NMR relaxometry measurement into a distribution of relaxation parameters.

 .. whose frequency
 .. contributions are assumed to arise predominantly from the second-rank traceless
 .. symmetric tensors.

+**Pure shielding anisotropic lineshape inversion**

-In the case of the shielding tensors, the pure anisotropic frequency spectra corresponds the cross-sections of the 2D isotropic *v.s.* anisotropic correlation spectrum, such as the 2D One Pulse (TOP) MAS, phase adjusted spinning sidebands (PASS), magic-angle turning (MAT), extended chemical shift modulation (XCS), magic-angle hopping (MAH), magic-angle flipping (MAF), and Variable Angle Correlation Spectroscopy (VACSY).
+In the case NMR lineshape inversion, the pure anisotropic frequency spectra corresponds to the cross-sections of the 2D isotropic *v.s.* anisotropic correlation spectrum, such as the 2D One Pulse (TOP) MAS, phase adjusted spinning sidebands (PASS), magic-angle turning (MAT), extended chemical shift modulation (XCS), magic-angle hopping (MAH), magic-angle flipping (MAF), and Variable Angle Correlation Spectroscopy (VACSY).
 A key feature of all these 2D isotropic/anisotropic correlation spectra—--either as acquired or after a shear